sadikbaba/ai-developer-roadmap/README.md

 ⏱ 4 to 6 months

-This stage builds the foundation for everything that comes later.
+Build the foundation required for everything that comes later.

 🐍 Python

-* Python syntax and fundamentals
+* Python fundamentals
 * Variables, data types, conditions, and loops
 * Functions
 * Modules and packages